DmytroMudragel/TwitchNotifier/README.md

 # TwitchNotifier

-TwitchNotifier — a desktop application developed with C# .NET.
-The program appears as an online, legitimately logged-in Twitch user, parses JSON files and requests responses to gather all the information on upcoming game drops so you won't miss it.
+TwitchNotifier — a desktop application developed with **C# .NET**.
+The program appears as an online, legitimately logged-in Twitch user, parses **JSON** files and requests responses to gather all the information on upcoming game drops so you won't miss it.
 The notification is built through the messenger bot, which is extremely convenient.

 ## Features: